Skip to content Skip to footer

 3. Have a cuppa

 Something as simple as having a cup of tea can lower your stress level, studies have found.
 Aside from the comforting effects of a strong, hot brew, scientists at University College London found test subjects who drank black tea four times a day for six weeks had less of the stress hormone cortisol in their bodies.
-They were able to destress twice as quickly as a control group given a placebo.
-This is a simple act we can all can do in the current situation to help manage our stress.
+They were able to de-stress twice as quickly as a control group given a placebo.
+This is a simple act we can all do at any time to help manage our stress.

 4. Hit the sack